1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 2. Add the Azure Container App extension by running the following command: `az extension add --name containerapp --upgrade`
 3. Get a list of the available locations in your Azure account: `az account list-locations -o table`, verify that the region you want to deploy on [supports Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps), take note of the name field for the desired region.

     > Note: This command can be skipped if you already know the region you want to deploy to and if that region supports Container Apps.

 4. Define variables for the deployment using the following example in the Cloud Shell, _(using the bash or PowerShell syntax for the commands)_.

     > **Note**
     >
-    >The ContainerAppName can contain lowercase letters, numerals, and hyphens.
+    >The ConAppName can contain lowercase letters, numerals, and hyphens.
 It must be between 2 and 32 characters long, and cannot start or end with a hyphen.
     >
-    > The location utilizes the name field of the az account list-locations command.
+    > The location utilizes the name field of the `az account list-locations` command.
     > Not all Azure locations support Conatiner Apps.
 See [supported regions for Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps)
     >